irrdnet/irrd/docs/admins/deployment.rst

 ``database_url`` :doc:`setting </admins/configuration>`.
 In this example,
 the URL would be: ``postgresql://irrd:irrd@localhost:5432/irrd``.

-A few PostgreSQL settings need to be changed from their default:
+You need to change a few PostgreSQL settings from their default:

 * ``random_page_cost`` should be set to ``1.0``.
 Otherwise, PostgreSQL is too reluctant to use the efficient indexes in the IRRd database, and